Buganda: Cuisine

-Kiganda Cuisine is dominated by Matooke.
+Kiganda cuisine is dominated by matooke, a banana cultivar.
 The matooke is sometimes prepared as part of Katogo.
-Modern Kiganda cuisine has been greatly influenced by Indian, English and Arab cuisine.

 The main dishes are almost always served with stew, soup or sauce.

 Fashion

+According to Christopher Wrigley, "The Ganda were careful, even prudish, about the covering of the body; and cotton cloth, though known since the end of the eighteenth century, was a great rarity until about 1870 and did not become general until the colonial period.
+Some use was made of animal skins, but the preferred form of dress was bark-cloth, which also had other uses such as bedding and wrapping of goods."

-Historically, Barkcloth was the textile of choice mainly worn by the royals from the days of Ssekabaka Kimera and later everyone else starting with the reign of Ssekabaka Semakookiro.
+Historically, barkcloth was the textile of choice mainly worn by the royals from the days of Ssekabaka Kimera and later everyone else starting with the reign of Ssekabaka Semakookiro.
 Barkcloth is no longer as popular as it once was and has been replaced with cotton and silk.
 However, some fashion designers like Jose Hendo, still use it today.
 Barkcloth is also worn as a symbol of protest, mourning, or both.
 The traditional dress is the Kanzu for men and the Gomesi for women.
 However, Western-style fashion is very popular these days.

 Some of the more common hairstyles are Bantu knots (especially Bitutwa), cornrows, Pencil braids (Biswahili), Braids, Crotchets, Weaves and Afros.